The 2 Hotels:

 Lake Placid, NY

-There are few hotels in Lake Placid that aren’t kid-friendly to at least some extent because the area is a popular destination for families.
+There are few hotels in Lake Placid that aren’t kid-friendly to at least some extent because the area is such a popular destination for families, especially in summer, but in fall and winter as well.

-But the upscale resorts are not in everyone’s budget and some of the smaller hotels lack amenities like a pool, restaurant or in-town location.
+But the upscale lodges are not in everyone’s budget and some of the smaller hotels lack amenities like a pool, restaurant or in-town location.

-The Golden Arrow and Crowne Plaza hotels have Main-Street addresses and amenities that make them good values for their rates.
+The Golden Arrow and Crowne Plaza hotels have Main-Street addresses and amenities that make them good values for their rates, like on-site restaurants, pools and hot tubs.
 We recommend them as family friendly hotels for a Lake Placid vacation in summer or winter.

 Better Location: The Golden Arrow

-The Golden Arrow has probably the best hotel location in Lake Placid.
-It’s on the lake and has a great view from lobby.
+The Golden Arrow has the best hotel location in Lake Placid.
+It’s on Main Street and on the lake and has a great view from lobby as well as from many of the rooms.

 It has a private beach where you can play and swim in summer.
-In winter you’ll find an outdoor fire ring on the beach.
-And they sometimes clear part of the frozen lake for hockey.
+In winter you’ll find outdoor fires along the shore.
+When the lake freezes they clear a hockey rink.

 The hotel is also right on Main Street and an easy walk to outdoor ice skating, the Olympic Center and lots of restaurants and shops.
 It connects by an indoor corridor to the Alpine Mall, which has a great Mexican spot.

-The Crowne Plaza is perched at the top of a hill right off of Main Street in Lake Placid.
-It’s very convenient to the ice rinks and the Olympic Center, where a lot of special events take place.
+The Crowne Plaza is perched at the top of a hill right above of Main Street roughly across the street from the Golden Arrow.
+It’s as close as you can get to the ice rinks and the Olympic Center, where a lot of special events take place.

 The hill is long and steep and can be a bit daunting in the winter when parts of the sidewalk are icy or snow or slushy – or all three.

 We were fine with it, but if you have older family members traveling with you it’s a factor to keep in mind.
-You might wind up doing a bit of local driving.
-There’s a municipal lot at the bottom of the hill, which helps.
+There’s a municipal lot at the bottom of the hill, so you can always just drive to the bottom and then set out on foot.

 Better Vibe: The Crowne Plaza

-The vibe the Crowne Plaza is laidback Alpline ski lodge.
-Over winter break the hotel was filled to the brim with families.
-Over Christmas break it was more of a mix of families, couples and other groups.
+The vibe the Crowne Plaza is one of a laidback Alpline ski lodge.
+Over Ferbruary’s winter break the hotel was filled to the brim with families.
+Over Christmas break it has a mix of families, couples and groups.

 It’s a bigger hotel than the Golden Arrow so we can usually get a room here even on the busiest weeks.